 An assessment of physical skills seeks to determine whether the patient is impaired in their balance, mobility, strength, endurance, fine or gross motor coordination, sensation, or dexterity.

-Deficits noted in the area of cognitive skills refers to the patient’s difficulty to attend, perceive, think, comprehend, problem solve, mentally sequence, and learn or recall information.
+Deficits noted in the area of cognitive skills refer to the patient’s difficulty attending, perceiving, think, comprehending, problem solve, mentally sequence, and learn or recall information.
 Documentation may include:

 - Range of motion measurements